Nick Nurse: Return to the D-League

 Nurse immediately returned to his former position as head coach with the Energy.
 In the 2010–11 NBA D-League season, Nurse received the Dennis Johnson Coach of the Year Award after helping Iowa achieve the best record in the league (37–13).
 Nurse and the Energy then went on to win the 2011 D-League championship.
-Nurse joined Joey Meyer as the only NBA G League coaches to win multiple championships but the only one to win with multiple teams.
+Nurse joined Joey Meyer as the only NBA G League coaches to win multiple championships.

 Before the 2011–12 season, Nurse left the Energy for the D-League's Rio Grande Valley Vipers.
 In the 2012–13 season, the Vipers finished with a record of 35–15 and won the D-League finals in a two-game sweep of the Santa Cruz Warriors.
+Nurse became the only D-league coach ever to win championships with multiple teams.

 During his six seasons coaching in the D-League, Nurse had 23 players on his rosters called up to the NBA.

 Toronto Raptors (2013–2023)

 In July 2013, Nurse departed the Vipers for an assistant job on the coaching staff of the Toronto Raptors under Dwane Casey.
-He was in charge of the offense during his time under Casey, and in the 2017–18 season he was credited for changes to the Raptors' offensive game plan which included increases in passing and three-point attempts.
+He was in charge of the offense during his time under Casey, and in the 2017–18 season, Nurse was credited for changes to the Raptors' offensive game plan which included increases in passing and three-point attempts.
 The improved offense helped the Raptors win a franchise-record 59 games, but the team was swept in the second round of the 2018 NBA playoffs by the Cleveland Cavaliers, and Casey was fired shortly thereafter.